 Summary from Goodreads:

-Dear FTC: I received a paper galley of this book from the publisher.
+Dear FTC: I bought my copy of this book because duh.